 Fiscal Year Balance July 1 Commercial Paper Issued Principal Repaid Balance June 30

-2005-06 \$142,300,000 \$0 \$0 \$142,300,000
+2007-08 \$142,300,000 \$0 \$0 \$142,300,000

-2006-07 142,300,000 0 0 142,300,000
+2008-09 142,300,000 0 0 142,300,000

-As of June 30, 2007, the \$142,300,000 in outstanding extendible municipal commercial paper had interest rates ranging from 3.72 percent to 3.78 percent, and maturities ranging from August 6 to August 9, 2007.
-As of June 30, 2006, the \$142,300,000 in outstanding extendible municipal commercial paper had interest rates ranging from 3.45 percent to 3.70 percent, and maturities ranging from July 25 to September 7, 2006.
+As of June 30, 2009, the \$142,300,000 in outstanding extendible municipal commercial paper had interest rates ranging from 0.45 percent to 0.70 percent, and maturities ranging from July 7 to September 1, 2009.
+As of June 30, 2008, the \$142,300,000 in outstanding extendible municipal commercial paper had interest rates ranging from 1.48 percent to 2.00 percent, and maturities ranging from July 8 to September 12, 2008.

-Subject to legislative authorization, additional series of senior bonds may be issued on parity with the current bond series outstanding and collateralized by an equal lien on the petroleum inspection fees.
-However, no additional series, other than refunding bonds and bonds issued to fund outstanding extendible municipal commercial paper, may be issued unless, among other things, the debt service coverage ratio, as defined in the program resolution, is at least 2.0.
+Additional series of senior bonds may be issued on parity with the current bond series outstanding and collateralized by an equal lien on the petroleum inspection fees.
+However, no additional series, other than refunding bonds and bonds issued to fund outstanding extendible municipal commercial paper, may be issued unless, among other things, additional legislative authorization is provided and the debt service coverage ratio, as defined in the program resolution, is at least 2.0.

-Each month that variable rate debt, such as the extendible municipal commercial paper, is outstanding, the State is required by the program resolution to provide to the trustee a certificate setting forth the program's "variable rate take-out capacity" and "variable rate debt exposure."
-The "variable rate take-out capacity" measures the State's ability, given certain conservative interest rate assumptions, to convert variable rate debt to fixedrate debt.
-"Variable rate debt exposure" measures the program's outstanding variable rate debt.
-This certification was required and performed each month during FY 2006-07 and FY 2005-06.
-Because the program's ability to convert variable rate debt to fixed-rate debt was higher than the amount of variable rate debt outstanding each month, as evidenced by the program's variable rate take-out capacity, the State needed to take no further action.
-For June 2007, the program's variable rate take-out capacity was calculated to be \$261,114,762, which was \$118,814,762 higher than the variable rate debt exposure of \$142,300,000.
-For June 2006, the program's variable rate take-out capacity was calculated to be \$251,025,910, which was \$108,725,910 higher than the variable rate debt exposure of \$142,300,000.
+Each month that variable-rate debt, such as the extendible municipal commercial paper, is outstanding, the State is required by the program resolution to provide to the trustee a certificate setting forth the program's "variable-rate take-out capacity" and "variable-rate debt exposure."
+The "variable-rate take-out capacity" measures the State's ability, given certain conservative interest rate assumptions, to convert variable-rate debt to fixedrate debt.
+"Variable-rate debt exposure" measures the program's outstanding variable-rate debt.
+This certification was required and performed each month during FY 2008-09 and FY 2007-08.
+Because the program's ability to convert variable-rate debt to fixed-rate debt was higher than the amount of variablerate debt outstanding each month, as evidenced by the program's variablerate take-out capacity, the State needed to take no further action.
+For June 2009, the program's variable-rate take-out capacity was calculated to be \$263,188,549, which was \$120,888,549 higher than the variable-rate debt exposure of \$142,300,000.
+For June 2008, the program's variable-rate take-out capacity was calculated to be \$280,820,850, which was \$138,520,850 higher than the variable-rate debt exposure of \$142,300,000.